ducaale/nyan/README.md

 ```

 ## Packaging Nyan Programs
-Nyan comes with a packager that can be used to create stand-alone executables that you can be shared with other people without them having to install Python on their computers.
+Nyan comes with a packager that can be used to create stand-alone executables that can be shared with other people without them having to install Python on their computers.
 To use it, run the following in your terminal

 ```
 nyan-packager python_file